mohit-on-github/ShipReservationSystem/README.md

    docker run -p 8080:8080 ship-reservation-system
    ```

-## GitHub Actions CI/CD
-The project uses GitHub Actions for continuous integration and deployment.
-The workflow file is located in `.github/workflows/deploy.yml`.

 ## Deployment
 The application is deployed on Render.
 You can access it live at [https://shipreservationsystem.onrender.com](https://shipreservationsystem.onrender.com).
+Render automatically handles deployment from the GitHub repository without the need for GitHub Actions.

 ## Troubleshooting
 For any issues, please refer to the [GitHub Issues](https://github.com/mohit-on-github/ShipReservationSystem/issues) page.